-The new Post Master’s Doctor of Nursing Practice (DNP) program (Administration, Family Nurse Practitioner) is designed to build upon the existing MSN program at UH and allow the College of Nursing (CON) to maintain a leading position in nursing education.
+The new Post Master’s Doctor of Nursing Practice (DNP) program (Administration, Family Nurse Practitioner) is designed to build upon the existing MSN program at UH and allow the Andy and Barbara Gessner College of Nursing to maintain a leading position in nursing education.
 The program will seek full accreditation after the first year of implementation through the Commission on Collegiate Nursing Education (CCNE).

 The DNP program is offered in a hybrid delivery model utilizing both online and face-to-face modalities two days per term at the University of Houston campus.
 Additionally, clinical experiences will be available face-to-face in the community setting.

 The DNP program is a full or part time, post master's program designed for working nurses utilizing a hybrid (partially face-to-face and online) delivery method.
 Students may choose between two options: PM FNP-DNP or PM Administration-DNP.
 The PM FNP-DNP track and the PM Administration-DNP track will be delivered predominantly in an online format with face-to-face experiences especially in clinical settings.

 The degree requirements of the PM DNP program include 37-42 credit hours offered over 8 semesters.
 All practicum experiences are individualized based on track requirements and the DNP national competencies.
 The degree requirements dictate successful completion of coursework and clinical practicum hours, a portfolio, and a DNP project.

 Post Master’s DNP Administration Track